huggingface/hub-docs/tasks/src/zero-shot-image-classification/about.md

 - Seen data - images and their corresponding labels
 - Unseen data -  only labels and no images
 - auxiliary information - additional information given to the model during training connecting the unseen and seen data.
 This can be in the form of textual description or word embeddings.

+This page was made possible thanks to the efforts of [Shamima Hossain](https://huggingface.co/Shamima).